SonamShukla10/Linux-Server-Configuration/README.md

  SSH Port : 2200

-* Download the default private key
+* Download the default private key and rename it to lightsail_key.rsa : mv LightsailDefaultKey-us-west-2.pem lightsail_key.rsa
-* Move the private key file into the folder ~/.ssh (where ~ is your environment's home directory). like, you downloaded the file to the documents folder, just execute the following command in your terminal. mv ~/documents/lightsail_key.rsa ~/.ssh/
+* Move the private key file into the folder ~/.ssh (where ~ is your environment's home directory). like, you downloaded the file to the documents folder, just execute the following command in your terminal. cp lightsail_key.rsa ~/.ssh/

 * Open your terminal and type in chmod 600 ~/.ssh/lightsail_key.rsa
 * In your terminal, type in ssh -i ~/.ssh/lightsail_key.rsa ubuntu@54.200.16.195, where 54.200.16.195 is the public IP address of instance.